housing37/bear-shares/TBF_LOG.md

         init testing w/ whitelisted vs non-whitelisted accounts seems to work the same …
-		performed manual market action to show activity a couple initial buys
-            and then also a couple high volume buy to fish for arb bots (doesn't look like i'm receiving any immediate attention from arb bots)
+		performed manual market action to show activity a couple initial buys on both LPs and then also a couple high volume buys on v2 LP to fish for arb bots (to buy on v1 LP) (doesn't look like i'm receiving any immediate attention from arb bots)

 		observed market activity … ~1-5 min after LP deploy